History of the Department of Science Communication

 In 2006 Exhibitions & Education’s extensive range of guided tours, projects, and workshops for a wide variety of audiences and ages was expanded to include a microtheater where visitors could observe the tiniest of living creatures under a powerful microscope.

-In 2014 the Digital Planetarium opened, inviting visitors to embark for the first time on virtual excursions into space.
+From 2014 to 2023 the Digital Planetarium invited visitors to embark for the first time on virtual excursions into space.